craftmicro/craftmicro-sdk/examples/README.md

 # Craft Micro SDK - Examples

-The Craft Micro SDK uses the Arduino framework, so any tool set that uses this framework should be work.

-Craft Micro highly recommends [PlatformIO](https://platformio.org) for cross-platform microprocessor development.
+The Craft Micro SDK uses the Arduino framework, so any tool set that uses this framework should work.
+However, Craft Micro highly recommends [PlatformIO](https://platformio.org) for cross-platform microprocessor development.

 - [Run the examples using PlatformIO](#run-the-examples-using-platformio)
 - [Run the examples using Arduino IDE](#run-the-examples-using-arduino-ide)